Immigration updates

 Required documents

-You will need the following documents and information from the University of Saskatchewan when applying for an initial study permit:
+You will need the following documents and information from USask when applying:

 - Letter of Acceptance (LOA) from the University of Saskatchewan (commonly called a letter of admission or offer)

-- Please note a Confirmation of Enrolment is not required for an initial study permit application, but can be included if available.
+- Please note a Confirmation of Enrolment is not required for an initial study permit application from outside of Canada.

-- NEW as of Jan 22, 2024 for most students: Provincial Letter of Attestation (PAL).
+- Provincial Letter of Attestation (PAL) for most students.
 USask endorses international students to the Government of Saskatchewan to receive a provincial letter of attestation (PAL) until academic program quotas are filled.
 Before you can be endorsed, USask requires that you confirm your admission offer and pay a deposit of $1,000 CAD, which will be applied toward your tuition when you enrol in classes.
 Find detailed instructions to log into your USask admissions account and pay the deposit on the International tuition deposit page.

 - Your PAL is not transferable to another university or college in Canada, or to another program at USask.

-- If you are issued a provincial attestation letter (PAL) from the Ministry of Advanced Education, you will receive an email from MyCreds.ca with instructions on how to access your PAL.
+- If you are issued a PAL from the Ministry of Advanced Education, you will receive an email from MyCreds.ca with instructions on how to access it.

 - Be aware of the expiry date found in your PAL.
 USask will not endorse students to receive an additional PAL if the original expires before you apply for a study permit.